caracal, bush baby, ostrich and porcupine

 They were hand raised and unfortunately because of their close contact with humans, they lost their fear of humans and could not be reintroduced back into the wild.
 The only solution was to give these two boys a second chance of living happily and peacefully at the rehabilitation centre for the rest of their lives.

-Winnie & Buddy - African Wood Owls
+Winnie - African Wood Owl

 If you are interested in becoming a parent to one of our beloved animals please email Michele at info@daktaribushschool.org.